drexed/lite-component/README.md

 ```

 Access to anything provided within its `*_component.rb` file can be done using the
-`component` local which is the instance of the component.
+`component` or `c` local methods which is the instance of the component.

 ```erb
 <%# app/views/components/_alert.html.erb %>